- Level: Graduate

 More information can be found on the One Stop page for nonadmitted students.

 Prospective Students: Please connect with enrollment advisor Steve Wicks with your questions or to schedule an appointment.

 Current Students: Reach out to your academic advisor with any questions.

 The U of M Online website offers helpful tips and resources for students for successful online learning.

-You can learn more about the Leadership for Science Professionals program in a way that works for you.
-Enrollment Advisor Steve Wicks is here to help.
+Want to learn more about the Leadership for Science Professionals program?
+We're is here to help.